tesseract-ocr/tesseract/README.md

 For more information about the various command line options use `tesseract --help` or `man tesseract`.

 Examples can be found in the [documentation](https://tesseract-ocr.github.io/tessdoc/Command-Line-Usage.html#simplest-invocation-to-ocr-an-image).

+## Tips and Tricks

+1-	For non-roman alphabet languages (languages with alphabet other abc…) it is best to have the image with the word oriented in way that make the words horizontal.
+This help prevent out errors sometime.
+2-	If running an image with just one line and it is not recognized, try running again, it should output the right words.
+3- Do not run an image with no words on it as it will sometime stall the system.

 ## For developers